python/devguide/security/policy.rst

 supplied as data.
 The :mod:`ctypes` module is documented to enable modifying arbitrary locations in memory.

+CPython does not support sandboxing untrusted Python code as a security boundary, so escapes from such a sandbox are not vulnerabilities in Python and should be reported to the sandbox's developers instead.

 Vulnerabilities must not depend on malicious control of Python's launch conditions, including (but not limited to) command line arguments, environment variables, or modifications to files on the target system.
 We assume that, at the time Python